01-edu/public/subjects/capitalized/README.md

 Declare a `capitalized` variable of the transformed provided variable `word`
 where:

-- First character must be uppercase
+- The first character must be uppercase
-- Rest of the word must be lowercase
+- The rest of the word must be lowercase

-> No new notions here, apply some of your knew knowledge !
+> No new notions here, apply some of your new knowledge !